Explore the two faces of the vibrant Alexandria Waterfront.

 Four Seasons Hotel Alexandria at San Stefano 9.6/10 | ★★★★★

 This is the gold standard for luxury here.
 Set inside a grand plaza, the hotel blends classic style with modern comfort.
 It’s also famous for its private beach and infinity pool that looks right out over the sea.
-For guests coming from port, it offers a peaceful retreat with world-class dining in addition to a high-end spa, making it the best choice for a true “vacation from your vacation.”
+For guests coming from port, it offers a peaceful retreat.
+Here you can indulge in world-class dining, and a high-end spa.
+This makes it the best choice for a true “vacation from your vacation.”

 Rixos Montaza Alexandria 9.6/10 | ★★★★★

 Set along the Mediterranean coast near Montaza Palace Gardens, this luxury beachfront hotel offers a more peaceful stay away from the busy city center.
 It features a private beach, indoor and outdoor pools, a large spa, and sea-view rooms with balconies.
-Because of its resort-style setting, it works especially well for travelers who want a relaxing stay with easy access to the waterfront while still being within reach of Alexandria’s main sights.
+Since it is in a resort-style setting, it works especially well for travelers who want a relaxing stay with easy access to the waterfront while still being within reach of Alexandria’s main sights.

 Crowne Plaza Alexandria Mirage by IHG 9.0/10 | ★★★★★